sjbylo/ose-chained-builds/go-chained-example/README.md

-# Example Go builder using a build chain
+# Example Golang builder using a build chain

 ### Thanks to Jorge's examples in his blog: https://blog.openshift.com/chaining-builds/

 Execute the example.sh script or manually execute the following commands to see how it works.

-Step-by-step, manual execution.
+## Step-by-step, manual execution.

 Create a new project (optional).